AndreaAlberti07/Amazon-books-reviews-ML/documents/workplan.md

   - `review/helpfulness`: remove the entire sample

 - **Data Transformation**:

   - `review/score`: groupBy book title and calculate the average score.
   - `review/helpfulness`: $helpfulness = \frac{x}{y} \sqrt(y)$

     ***

-4. **_Hypothesis_**: Reviews with more specific and descriptive summaries are perceived as more helpful.

-   - **Metric**: Compare the mean helpfulness ratings of reviews with detailed summaries against those with vague summaries.
+4. **_Hypothesis_**:There are users that are more likely to badly rate a book, especially the unknowns

+   - **Metric**: Rating score

-   - **Model**: NLP methods.
+   - **Model**: Linear regression

    - **Description**:

-     - Convert the review summaries into numerical features using techniques like TF-IDF or word embeddings.
-     - Train a classification model to classify reviews as having detailed or vague summaries.
-     - Compare the mean helpfulness ratings for reviews predicted as detailed vs. vague.

 - **Missing Values**:

-  - `review/summary`: set missing values as empty string
+  - `username`: set missing values as unknown
-  - `review/helpfulness`: remove the entire sample
+  - `review/score`: remove the entire sample

 - **Data Transformation**:
-  - `review/summary`: ...
-  - `review/helpfulness`: $helpfulness = \frac{x}{y} \sqrt(y)$

   ***

-5. **_Hypothesis_**: Reviews written by users with a history of providing helpful reviews receive higher helpfulness ratings.

-   - **Metric**: Compare the mean helpfulness ratings for reviews by users with a history of high helpfulness ratings against those without such a history.

-   - **Model**: User-based Features and Classification.
+5. **_Hypothesis_**: The popularity of a category depends on the publishing date

+   - **Metric**: Popularity: average review/score

+   - **Model**:Polynomial regression

    - **Description**:

-     - Aggregate user-level statistics (e.g., average helpfulness ratings of their previous reviews).
-     - Train a classification model to predict whether a review will be helpful based on user-related features.
-     - Compare the mean helpfulness ratings for reviews predicted as helpful by users with a history of high helpfulness vs. others.

 - **Missing Values**:

-  - `profileName`: Make a separate group for 'Anonymous' users.
+  - `publishedDate`: remove the entire sample
+  - `category`: remove the entire sample
-  - `review/helpfulness`: remove the entire sample
+  - `review/score`: remove the entire sample

 - **Data Transformation**:
-  - `profileName`: Transform the helpfulness.
-GroupBy profileName and average the helpfulness of the reviews.
-  - `review/helpfulness`: $helpfulness = \frac{x}{y} \sqrt(y)$

   ***

-6. **_Hypothesis_**: There is a relationship between the number of reviews of a specific user and the helpfulness of his reviews.
+6. **_Hypothesis_**: The larger the number of books published for a category, the higher the review score.(marketing strategy, the publishers tend to publish books of the most liked category)

-   - **Metric**: Correlation between the number of reviews of a specific user and the helpfulness of his reviews.
-   - **Model**: Linear Regression.

-   - **Description**:

-     - Add a column for each user's number of reviews.
-     - Use the number of reviews as the predictor variable and the helpfulness rating as the target variable.
-     - Train a linear regression model to predict helpfulness ratings based on the number of reviews.

-- **Missing Values**:

-  - `profileName`: Make a separate group for 'Anonymous' users.
-  - `review/helpfulness`: remove the entire sample

-- **Data Transformation**:
-  - `profileName`: GroupBy profileName and count the reviews.
-  - `review/helpfulness`: $helpfulness = \frac{x}{y} \sqrt(y)$

-7. **_Hypothesis_**: Publishers are very specialized, so no publisher are able to get high scores (> 4.5) in more than 10 categories.

-   - **Metric**: N. of times a publisher gets a score > 4.5 in different categories.
+    The larger the number of books published by publishers, the higher the review score (books published by the most famous publishers are preferred)

+   - **Metric**: correlation coefficients, Kolmogorov-Smirnov, Chi-Square, Wilcoxon (for future normalization)

    - **Model**: None

 - **Missing Values**:

   - `publisher`: remove the entire sample
   - `review/score`: remove the entire sample
   - `categories`: remove the entire sample

 - **Data Transformation**:

   - `categories`: GroupBy categories.
   - `publisher`: GroupBy publisher.
-    - `review/score`: Compute the average review/score for each publisher.
+  - `review/score`: Compute the average review/score for each publisher and category.

 ---